rdpupptime/SimpleCoin/README.md

 Anybody is welcome to collaborate in this project.
 Feel free to push any pull request (even if you are new to coding).
 See ```CONTRIBUTING.md``` to learn how to contribute.

 Note: the idea of this project is to build a **really simple** blockchain system, so make sure all your code is easy to read (avoid too much code in 1 line) and don't introduce complex updates if they are not critical.
 In other words, keep it simple.

-## Disclaimer

-By no means this project should be used for real purposes, it lacks security and may contain several bugs.